CNCFlora/Connect/README.md

     curl http://domain.com/\_ca -d 'email=you@exemple.com&name=Name'

-To create the first admin.
-Them proceed to the user interface.
+Or access the app and register to create the first admin.

 ## Usage